Sample Leave of Absence Letters | How to Write (Examples)

 The dates you expect to be away from work

 You also need to include the dates you expect to be away from work.
 This will include the number of days or the time you will not be available.
-Ensure you also state when the leave of absence is set to begin and end.
-This will help them plan how to deal with your absence at work.
+Ensure you also state when the absence is set to begin and end.
+This will help them plan how to deal with it at work.

 The date you plan to return to work

 Ensure that you also clearly inform your manager of the date when you plan to return to work.
-This will help to give them enough time to strategize on how best to help you get back into work.
-In addition, you will need to catch up on the work and projects done in your absence.
+This will give them enough time to strategize on how best to help you get back to work.
+In addition, you will need to catch up on the work and projects done.
 Providing this date is important for your manager, co-workers, and even colleagues.

 An offer to provide assistance